Grantown on Spey, for water levels on the Spey go to SEPA Water Levels for Aberlour

-Walking the upper reaches of the Dulnain above Dalnahaitnach , a major tibutory of the Spey, the flood ravaged glen is a smaller version of what you find at Spey Bay.
+Walking the upper reaches of the Dulnain above Dalnahaitnach, a major tributory of the Spey, the flood ravaged glen is a smaller version of what you find at Spey Bay.
 Thousands upon thousands of tonnes of stone and gravel shifted at the will of nature, river courses changing from one season to the next.
-At some point in the past the river poured over the land in picture the opposite, next year it may again, such is the power of the river to change terrain.
+At some point in the past the river poured over the land in the picture opposite, next year it may again, such is the power of the river to change terrain.

 The power of the river is clear, wading can be treacherous with moving gravel under foot but the fishing can be very good.
 Lets face it, all of the fish that run the river pass through this beat.
 On one occasion before the nets were taken off in the 1990s one sweep of the net landed over 1200 salmon and sea trout!

 Wading Lower Bridge pool below the railway bridge I watched a run of fish pass around me, nonchalantly dodging to my left and right.
 One angler facing such a situation noticed a Thatcherite fish i.e. this lady was not for turning.
 Heading right for the gap between his legs the swift thinker dunked his net in the water and the fish obliged by swimming swiftly onward with such force the man was somersaulted into the river.
 On righting himself he found the fish was safe in the net and a voice from above decreed, "I guess you earned that one".
 A Spey Bailiff had been observing proceedings from the railway bridge and left the lucky chap with his ill gotten gains.